 - Focusing on future plans, priorities and actions, rather than just spending too much time reviewing the past which cannot be changed.

-If you train your managers in how to incorporate these two elements into regular one-to-one discussions, as well as formal performance reviews, then you will have a solid foundation for achieving sustained improvements in performance.
-For advice on how to do this, sign up for our free performance management masterclass course.
+If you train your managers in how to incorporate these two elements into regular performance and development one-to-ones and performance reviews, then you will have a solid foundation for achieving sustained improvements in performance.
+For more advice on how to do this, get our free eBook on How To Succeed with Performance Management.